Published on Yale University Library (https://web.library.yale.edu)

 Ways faculty can get involved with exhibits at Sterling Memorial Library (SML):

-• Encourage highly motivated and committed students in their junior year to submit a proposal [15] for the Yale Library Senior Exhibit Fellowship.
+• Encourage highly motivated and committed students in their junior year to submit a proposal (a link will be provided in February 2026) for the Yale Library Senior Exhibit Program

-• Be a faculty advisor for a Senior Exhibit Fellowship [16]
+• Be a faculty advisor for a Senior Exhibit Program [25]

-• Review responsibilites here: Senior Exhibit Fellowship Advisor [8].
+• Review responsibilites here: Senior Exhibit Program Advisor [11]

 Ways students can benefit from curating exhibits in the library: